-In Figure \ref{fig:4} and Figure \ref{fig:5}, we compare the recovery rates and relative errors of ISDJS with YALL1 group algorithm, SOMP algorithm and p-threshold algorithm, for noiseless case and noisy case (added Gaussian noise with standard variance $0.5\%$ Gaussian noise), respectively, when the channel number varies.
-We can see that ISDJS outperforms these alternatives in all the involved different channel numbers settings.
-Notice that while the common $\ell_{2,1}$ model behaviors worse than the SOMP algorithm in the cases of 4 channels and 8 channels, ISDJS which applies ISD to the common $\ell_{2,1}$ model, behaviors better than SOMP.
+In Fig \ref{fig:4} and Fig \ref{fig:5}, we compare the recovery rates and relative errors of all test algorithms, for noiseless case and noisy case (added Gaussian noise with standard variance $0.5\%$), respectively, when the channel number varies.
+We can see that ISDJS outperforms other algorithms in all involved different channels.
+While the common $\ell_{2,1}$ model behaviors worse than the SOMP in the cases of $L=4$ and $L=8$, ISDJS which applies ISD to the common $\ell_{2,1}$ model, works better than SOMP.

-\subsubsection{Test 2: Compressive Recovery of Joint Sparse Bernoulli Signals}
+\subsubsection{Test 2: Compressive recovery of joint sparse Bernoulli signals}

-We show a surprising performance of ISD in case of joint sparsity.
-Recall that for the single channel signal recovery in \cite{Wang10ISD}, the $threshold$-ISD works well for signals with a fast decaying property of nonzero entries such as sparse Gaussian signals and certain power-law decaying signals.
-However, it does not work for signals that decay slowly or have no decay at all such as sparse Bernoulli signals, since the threshold based support detection fail to accurately distinguish true nonzero components according to the intermediate recovery results.
-As Figure \ref{fig:6} (a) (corresponding to the second row of the table) presented, the support detection is poor and fails to correctly detect the true nonzero entries in the case of the single channel signal recovery.
-Nevertheless, Figure 6 (b) (corresponding to the third row of the table) shows the threshold based support detection can relatively accurately find some true nonzero rows, even just for $L=2$.
-Similarly, in Figures \ref{fig:6} (c) (corresponding to the fourth row of the table), (d) (corresponding to the fifth row of the table) and (e) (corresponding to the sixth row of the table), threshold based support detection works well.
-Then, the ISDJS achieves quite good recovery performance finally, which suggests that ISD is able to achieve relatively accurate support detection even for Bernoulli signals by incorporating the joint sparsity structure, as briefly explained in Section \ref{sec:sd}.
+{ We show a surprising performance of ISD with joint sparsity.
+In \cite{Wang10ISD} for the single channel signal recovery, the $threshold$-ISD works well for signals with a fast decaying property of nonzero entries such as sparse Gaussian signals and certain power-law decaying signals.
+However, it does not work for signals that decay slowly or have no decay at all such as sparse Bernoulli signals, since the threshold based support detection fail to accurately distinguish true nonzero components according to the intermediate recovery results.}

+{ As Fig \ref{fig:6} (a) presented, the support detection is poor and fails to correctly detect the true nonzero components in the single channel signal recovery.
+Nevertheless, Fig \ref{fig:6} (b) shows the threshold based support detection can accurately find some true nonzero components, even just for $L=2$.
+Then, in Figs \ref{fig:6} (c), (d) and (e), threshold based support detection works well.
+Finally, the ISDJS achieves quite good recovery performance, which suggests that ISD is able to achieve relatively accurate support detection even for Bernoulli signals by incorporating the joint sparsity structure, as briefly explained in Section \ref{sec:sd}.
 The table below Fig \ref{fig:6} displays that the support detection works well as the iteration proceeds. }